 Agricultural Winter Schools – For nearly 20 years, the program has partnered with Cooperative Extension and the Southern Aroostook Soil and Water Conservation District in these programs.

-The Local Workforce Investment Board – This program cooperates with MSAD 29/70 Adult Education to offer the WorkReady program.
+The Local Workforce Investment Board – This program cooperates with RSU 29/MSAD 70 Adult and Community Education to offer the WorkReady program.
 Participants complete a 60-hour course focusing on the “soft skills” that are important in today’s workplace.

 Family Literacy – This involves partnering with Head Start programs to provide books for the First Book program and outreach to parents of First Book students.
 The program recognizes the value of the parent as the child’s first teacher and commits to helping the parent fulfill that role.